What Is The Best Food Factory Flooring?

 This causes an entry to get into and under the floor, resulting in bacteria growth in the floor, as well as between the layers of your floor, again a perfect place for bacteria.

-Selecting flooring that doesn’t allow for these air bubble to form is key to a resin floor that remains hygienic.
+Selecting flooring that doesn’t allow for these air bubbles to form is key to a resin floor that remains hygienic.

 As an example, with Acrylicon’s unique formula there is no gassing off in the floor and thus no pinholes, making your food manufacturing floor more hygienic.
 Acrylicon also has the highest compressive strength in the market sector, making it the most cleanable and the most difficult for anything to penetrate.